Music Advisory Committee Process

 - Attend a virtual screening meeting to review submissions to ensure they fit into the best possible category

-- Enact a screen down policy through an anonymous vote amongst the committee.
+- Enforce a screen down policy through an anonymous vote amongst the committee.
 Any member with a direct conflict cannot participate in the vote.

-- Submission outreach to solicit submissions across all genres through press releases, social media, personal networks, etc.
+- Submission outreach to solicit submissions through press releases, social media, personal networks, etc.